TRPeskett/yeast_segtrack_pipeline/README.md

 - -ma --min_cell_area : minimum size, in px, for a segmented object to be kept (default 50).
-The segmentation produces a tail of very small fragments - slivers shaved off a cell edge, specks of debris - which are a small share of the pixels but a large share of the *objects*, and each one is a link the tracker has to explain.
+The segmentation produces a tail of very small fragments - slivers shaved off a cell edge, specks of debris - which are a small share of the pixels but a large share of the *objects*.
 Removing them cuts the number of spurious one- and two-frame tracks by about half.
-Raise it if you still see debris being tracked; lower it (or set 0 to disable) if genuinely small cells are being dropped.
+Raise it if you still see debris being tracked; lower it (or set 0 to disable) if small cells are being dropped.

 ### The trap template :